IsaErayy/GStreamer-Setup-on-Windows/README.md

 2- After installing packaging adjust the environment path for the compiler.

- -> Find "bin" file inside gstreamer where you locate it when installing.
+ -> Find "bin" file inside GStreamer where you locate it when installing.

- -> For example, for my file is located at "C:\1.0\mingw_x86_64\bin".
+ -> For example, for my file, it is located at "C:\1.0\mingw_x86_64\bin".

  -> Finally add the path to environment variables.